 Application Timeline Overview

-- Applications are submitted 12-15 months before the desired medical school enrollment date.
-Applications can be submitted in May/June for the following year.
-For example, if you apply in June 2020, it would be for admission in Fall 2021.
+- Applications are submitted about 12 months before the desired pharmacy school enrollment date.
+Applications can be submitted in July for the following year.

-- It is helpful to create a timeline for yourself when applying to medical school.
-Having an academic plan, a plan to complete extra-curricular activities and a plan for test preparation all contribute to your timeline.
-The AMCAS website has a general timeline that covers an applicant’s four years at a college or university: AMCAS Timeline (PDF)
+- It is helpful to create a timeline for yourself when applying to pharmacy school.
+Having an academic plan, a plan to complete extra-curricular activities, and a plan for test preparation all contribute to your timeline.

 Preparing to apply

-- Continue with your volunteer, work or research activities until you have received an acceptance letter from a medical school.
+- Continue with your volunteer, shadowing, or research activities until you have received an acceptance letter from a pharmacy school.
 Do not stop these activities until you have an official offer of admission.
-It may take two or more application cycles to gain admission, so you need to be continually improving your application until you do.
+It may take more than one application cycle to gain admission, so you need to be continually improving your application until you do.

-- Prepare for and take the MCAT – Register for the MCAT and take it by the end of April in the year you submit your medical school application.
+- Prepare for and take the PCAT– Register for and take it by the end of June in the year you submit your application.

 - Continue to save money for the application process.

 Pharmacy School Application Timeline (PDF)